 Starting high, Jaden ‘Wolfiez’ Ashman holds the Guinness world record for taking home over a million dollars in a single tournament, by coming second at a Fortnite tournament at 15.
 That is blown away by the current contracted professional Fortnite player, Joseph Dean, age 8.

 By the way, I loved the quote from Joseph “I’ve thought about being a professional gamer a lot, but no-one took me seriously until Team 33 came along.”
+It sounds like it’s coming from a middle aged mas as opposed to someone in Grade 3.

 Finally as a standout there are also young professional players in strategy games, an example being Dana Fischer, the youngest Magic the Gathering player to make money playing the game.